grafana/k6-docs/docs/sources/v0.49.x/using-k6/modules.md

 ---
 title: 'Modules'
-excerpt: 'While writing test scripts, it is common to import different modules, or part of modules, for usage throughout the script.
+description: 'While writing test scripts, it is common to import different modules, or part of modules, for usage throughout the script.
 In k6, it is possible to import three different kinds of modules.'
 weight: 07
 ---